adityapadma/CSE202-DBMS-Project/README.md

 - **JavaScript, React Framework**: JavaScript is the most popular and widely used scripting programming language for web applications which can be used both client and server side.
 We aim to use the React open-source library to build the user interface for this project.

-- **Figma**: Figma is a application used to design interfaces for various applications.
-We can prototype basic functionality required in the application and then use **HTML and CSS** to implement the made design in our project.
+- **Figma**: Figma is an application used to design interfaces for various applications.
+We can prototype the basic functionality required in the application and then use **HTML and CSS** to implement the design in our project.
 We can also further use Figma to create or use existing design languages and design a graphic identity.

 2. Back End: